Ronald Breslow: Synthesis of cyclopropenyl cation

-First prepared by mixing 3-chlorocyclopropene with antimony pentachloride, aluminum trichloride, or silver fluoroborate.
+This cation was first prepared by mixing 3-chlorocyclopropene with antimony pentachloride, aluminum trichloride, or silver tetrafluoroborate.
 Carbon-13 NMR shows singlets with a J_{C–H} coupling constant of 265 ± 1 Hz.
 The authors suggest that this coupling constant is suggestive that the C–H bond is 53% s character.
 The overall bonding framework then consists of sp orbitals to all hydrogens, two sp3 orbitals for each sigma bond, and one p orbital for the π framework.

 D-Orbital Conjugation

 It had been suggested that carbanion-sulfone double bonds will not show aromatic character-primarily as a result of the nodes present in d-orbitals.
 Straight chain analogs were chosen based on the comparable acidity, combined with previous studies indicating that steric effects are largely negligible.
 The straight chain analogs are shown below.

 Compound II was treated with dimethoxyethane / D2O / triethylamine and was found to be completely deuterated upon recovery.
 The deuterated compound was then treated with butyllithium in ether, with dimethoxyethane and 2N HCl regenerating the starting material.
 The cyclic analog (III, shown below) was deuterated in the same manner, and addition of deuterated I, followed by quenching to regenerate the protonated form, was analyzed by NMR.
 There was one proton peak, and it was shown to equilibrate equally between compounds II and III, indicating that compounds had similar acidity.
 From this result, the researchers concluded that compound III was not aromatic, because stabilizing effect of aromaticity on the anion should increase the acidity of the parent compound.

 The ester analogs were prepared (IV and V) and were found to be acidic enough for titration.
 The compounds were titrated under nitrogen with 0.2N NaOH with a Beckman Model GS meter with an E-2 electrode.
 Compound IV was found to have a pKa of 8.9 +/- 0.1, while compound V had a pKa of 11.1 +/- 0.2.